Botswana–South Africa relations: Cooperation

 In 2003, South African President, Thabo Mbeki visited Botswana President Festus Mogae.
-The two countries issued a communique which said the two heads of state reviewed bilateral, regional and international issues of mutual interest such as the Agreement on the Establishment of a Joint Permanent Commission for Cooperation between Botswana and South Africa.
+The two countries issued a communique that said the two heads of state reviewed bilateral, regional, and international issues of mutual interest, such as the Agreement on the Establishment of a Joint Permanent Commission for Cooperation between Botswana and South Africa.
 The two leaders also expressed the need "to assist the people of Zimbabwe in addressing the problems confronting their country".

 In November 2008, the Presidents of both countries agreed to work together to resolve the crisis in Zimbabwe following its presidential election.